pgmoneta/pgmoneta/doc/DEVELOPERS.md

 See `doc/TEST.md` for adding test cases and running test suites.
 It is recommended that you **ALWAYS** run tests before raising PR.

+## Benchmarking

+See `doc/BENCHMARK.md` for measuring performance and comparing a branch against `main`.
+It is recommended that you run benchmarks before raising a PR that claims a performance improvement, and attach the `compare` output to the PR description.

 ## C programming

 [**pgmoneta**](https://github.com/pgmoneta/pgmoneta) is developed using the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)) so it is a good